 The standing committees and groups of the congregation include:

-The Coordination Group acts as a hub for inter-committee communication and develops the agenda for congregational meetings.
+The Coordinating Group acts as a hub for inter-committee communication and develops the agenda for congregational meetings.
 It also keeps an overview of church activities to facilitate the functioning the congregation.
-Members of the Coordination Group include the co-chairs, the treasurer or assistant treasurer, representatives from the Communications Group, Pastoral Care Committee, Volunteer and Personnel Committee, and Worship Committee
+Members of the Coordinating Group include the co-chairs, the treasurer or assistant treasurer, representatives from the Communications Group, Pastoral Care Committee, Volunteer and Personnel Committee, and Worship Committee.

 The Volunteer and Personnel Committee oversees personnel issues.
 When the congregation has a minister, V&P provides support.
 It also finds people to serve on committees or groups or to do specific tasks and takes care of administrative matters.

 The Finance Committee is responsible for managing the finances of the congregation.
 It proposes the annual budget, prepares financial reports, helps fundraising efforts, and administers payments and receipt of funds.